friends-ce-3-group/capstone-documentation/README.md

 ## SRE Aspect 6: Improving Resiliency (AWS Resiliency Hub)
 <img src="images/image-resilience-hub-improvements.png" width="700">

-After the application and infrastructure code were set up, we relied on AWS Resiliency Hub service to conduct assessments on the website's resiliency.
-We found the assessments useful as they provided us with recommendations such as introducing more alarm types, s3 object versioning, and changes to both Lambda and ECS services configuration.
-We acted on some of these recommendations and managed to improve our resiliency score from 22/100 to 54/100. **Further changes to the application based on the assessment should be done to increase the resiliency score**.
+After the application and infrastructure code were set up, we made use of AWS Resilience Hub service to conduct assessments on the website's resilience.
+It provided us with a resilience score and recommendations on how to improve our infrastructure.
+We found the assessments useful as they provided us with recommendations such as introducing more alarm types, S3 object versioning, and changes to both Lambda and ECS services configuration.
+We acted on some of these recommendations and improved our resilience score from 22 to 54 out of a maximum score of 100.
+We intend to make further changes to the application based on the assessment results.

 ## Project Management

 The team used GitHub Projects as the project planning and management tool.
 The link to the project boards is [here](https://github.com/orgs/friends-ce-3-group/projects/3).

 The project timeline was split into three sprints.
-The focus of the first sprint was on delivering the application and infrastructure components and on exploring options for monitoring and resilience assessment tools.
+In the first sprint, the focus was on delivering the application and infrastructure components and on exploring options for monitoring and resilience assessment tools.
 In the second sprint, we made improvements to the security and availability settings of the infrastructure and began the implementation of monitoring tools.
 In the third and final sprint, we implemented the resilience assessment tool and finalised the monitoring system.

 ## Summary

 A three-tier web application for a greeting card website was designed, developed, and deployed in this project.
-The team implemented the application code for the website presentation and the database and data storage interface application layers, the IaC code for the AWS infrastructure components needed to support the application, the monitoring and alarms components required for observing the health of the entire system while in operation, and the code scanning tools that help us to measure and improve system availability and resilience.
+The team implemented the presentation and application layer code for the website and the backend business logic, the IaC code for the AWS infrastructure components needed to support the application, the monitoring and alarm components for observing the health of the system while in operation, and the code scanning tools that help us to measure and improve system availability and resilience.

-The microservice architecture facilitated loose coupling between the infrastructure components.
-On this foundation, the team was able to concurrently implement multiple application and infrastructure components in separate repositories while minimising the problem of merge conflicts.
+The microservice architecture encouraged loose coupling between the infrastructure components.
+This allowed the team to concurrently implement multiple application and infrastructure components in separate repositories while minimising the problem of merge conflicts.

 A project management tool was used for planning and issue tracking for our development and administrative tasks.